-Welcome to Urban Fantasist
+This is Urban Fantasist

-Curated by former barrister and Reuters correspondent turned writer, award-winning tech journalist, best-selling non-fiction author, sometime werewolf hunter, and digital gypsy Charles Christian on a mission to inform and entertain with news and comment on tech, media, writing, science fiction, cybersecurity, folklore, pop culture, implausible reality, geek stuff, WTF, and the just plain weird.
+Curated by former barrister and Reuters correspondent turned writer, award-winning tech journalist, best-selling non-fiction author, podcaster, radio presenter and sometime werewolf hunter Charles Christian (that's me) Urban Fantasist is here to inform and entertain you with news and comment on weird tales, geek stuff, tech, urban myths, and folklore.

-Also includes the Grievous Angel webzine for free-to-read, sci-fi and fantasy poetry and flash fiction.
-Plus links to Charles Christian's books including fiction, nonfiction, and all the latest reviews.
+And links to Charles Christian's books including fiction, nonfiction, and all the latest reviews.

 "Charles Christian defiantly makes my world a brighter, funnier place."